Support

 Is Hub access different from child-link access?

 Yes.
-Hub admin access controls the Hub itself, while child tools keep their own capability links and permissions.
+Hub admin access controls the Hub itself, while each child tool keeps its own capability links and permissions.

 What happens when Hub links or child links expire?